frinyvonnick/gitmoji-changelog/README.md

 Make sure you have [npx](https://www.npmjs.com/package/npx) installed (`npx` is shipped by default since npm `5.2.0`)

-Just run the following command at the root of your project and answer questions:
+Run the following command at the root of your project and answer questions:
 ```sh
 npx gitmoji-changelog
 ```